rbarkerappen/shared_assets/README.md

 1. Install Yarn (https://yarnpkg.com/lang/en/docs/install/)
 1. Clone this repo locally
 1. Go to the local checkout, run "yarn install".
 This will install all the required packages in package.json.
-The packages will be stored in "node_packages"
+The packages will be stored in "node_modules"
 1. Next, run "yarn run build".
 This uses Webpack to bundle the assets and produce the output.
 The output will be stored in "dist"
 1. Open "dist/index.html".
 The navbar will be red.
 1. Run "yarn remove appen_global_assets".
 This will remove our shared private package from package.json and the downloaded packages.
 The default version was 0.1.0